-During the process, I quickly realized why so many of our men and women that would lay down their life in a heartbeat for our freedom was so scared to try and get treatment for PTSD through the military.
+During the process, I quickly realized why so many of our men and women that would lay down their lives in a heartbeat for our freedom were so scared to try and get treatment for PTSD through the military.
 I now understood why most just suffer in silence instead.

 This has to stop!
 Our active duty AND veterans need to be able to get the help they need, when they need it, without fear of losing their job, their rank, or being kicked out of the military.
 They shouldn’t have to worry that trying to seek treatment means that they, will in turn, get treated like they are weak from their command.
 They shouldn’t worry that their family might be taken away from them or harassed by civilians that work for the military.

 Every day roughly 22 of our veterans commit suicide.
 They fought for us and we need to fight for them!